-Abstract - Listeners are thought to be capable of perceiving multiple voices in music.
+Listeners are thought to be capable of perceiving multiple voices in music.
 Adopting a perceptual view of musical 'voice' that corresponds to the notion of auditory stream, a computational model is developed that splits a musical score (symbolic musical data) into different voices.
-A single 'voice' may consist of more than one synchronous notes that are perceived as belonging to the same auditory stream; in this sense, the proposed algorithm, may separate a given musical work into fewer voices than the maximum number of notes in the greatest chord (e.g. a piece consisting of four or more concurrent notes may be separated simply into melody and accompaniment).
-This is paramount, not only in the study of auditory streaming per se, but also for developing MIR systems that enable pattern recognition and extraction within musically pertinent 'voices' (e.g. melodic lines).
+A single 'voice' may consist of more than one synchronous notes that are perceived as belonging to the same auditory stream; in this sense, the proposed algorithm, may separate a given musical work into fewer voices than the maximum number of notes in the greatest chord.
+This is paramount, among others, for developing MIR systems that enable pattern recognition and extraction within musically pertinent 'voices' (e.g. melodic lines).
 The algorithm is tested qualitatively and quantitatively against a small dataset that acts as groundtruth.

-I. INTRODUCTION
+1. INTRODUCTION

-It appears that the term 'voice' has different meanings for different research fields (traditional musicology, music cognition, computational musicology).
-Recently, there have been a number of attempts (e.g. Temperley, 2001; Cambouropoulos 2000; Kilian & Hoos 2002; Szeto and Wong, 2003; Chew & Wu 2004; Kirlin & Utgoff 2005; Madsen and Widmer 2006) to model computationally the segregation of polyphonic music into separate voices.
-Much of this research is influenced by empirical studies in music perception (e.g. Bregman, 1990; Deutsch, 1999; Huron 2001), as well as by more traditional musicological concepts such as melody, counterpoint, voice-leading and so on.
+Recently, there have been a number of attempts [3, 5, 8, 9, 10, 11, 12] to model computationally the segregation of polyphonic music into separate voices.
+Much of this research is influenced by empirical studies in music perception [1, 6, 7] as well as by musicological concepts such as melody, counterpoint, voice-leading and so on.